Menu

 generate_response node defined

-Why the suggested resolution?
-Human agents handle dozens of tickets daily.
-A starting point like “suggest refunding the duplicate charge” saves them time and keeps resolutions consistent.
+Why include a suggested fix?
+Because human agents deal with dozens of tickets a day.
+A starting point like “suggest refunding the duplicate charge” saves them time and keeps the responses consistent across the team.

 def escalate_to_human(state: SupportState) -> dict: